Driving employee performance using HR analytics

 Which HR metrics should you analyze?

 Employers need to track certain metrics to gauge the effectiveness of their HR department.
-By analyzing HR metrics, employers can determine if they are meeting their goals and identify areas that need improvement.
+By analyzing HR metrics, they can determine if they are meeting their goals and identify areas that need improvement.

 Some of the most important HR metrics to track include the following: